Chebyshev's bias in dihedral and generalized quaternion Galois groups: Extensions of of group : horizontal Chebotarev biases

 \begin{itemize} \item[i)] $\Q(\sqrt d) \subset K_d \cap L_d$. \item[ii)] $\Gal(K_d/\Q) \simeq \Gal(L_d/\Q) \simeq \H_8$. \item[iii)] $0 < \frac{1}{2} - \delta(K_d/\Q, C_1, C_{-1}) \ll \frac{1}{f(d)}$. \item[iv)] $0 < \delta(L_d/\Q, C_1, C_{-1}) - \frac{1}{2} \ll \frac{1}{f(d)}$. \end{itemize} \end{thm}

 \begin{demo} For any square-free $d > 1$ with $d=1$ mod $4$, we choose a field $K_d$ given in the first part of Corollary \ref{Corps}, ramified at the smallest prime larger than $e^{f(d)^3}$.
-Since $K_d/\Q$ is tamely ramified and we are assuming $\LIP$ (so that $\z=1$), the computations made in Proposition \ref{Tab8} yield In particular, $\E(X(K/\Q, C_1, C_{-1}))$ is negative, because of the existence of a real zero of $s \mapsto L(s, \psi, K_d/\Q)$, and this implies that $\delta(K_d/\Q, C_1, C_{-1}) < \frac{1}{2}$.
-Lemma \ref{B0} yields which satisfies (as remarked in the proof of Proposition \ref{Tab8}) since $\psi$ is faithful.
+By construction of $K_d$ we have In particular, $\E(X(K_d/\Q, C_1, C_{-1}))$ is negative, because of the existence of a real zero of $s \mapsto L(s, \psi, K_d/\Q)$, and this implies that $\delta(K_d/\Q, C_1, C_{-1}) < \frac{1}{2}$.
+Lemma \ref{B0} yields and by (\ref{log}) we have since $\psi$ is faithful and $K_d/\Q$ is tamely ramified.
 Moreover, since $K_d/\Q$ is ramified at the smallest prime larger than $e^{f(d)^3}$, we have Therefore, Similarly, we have Since Artin's conjecture holds for extensions with Galois group $\H_8$ (recall that this group is supersolvable, and that Artin's conjecture is known in that case), Theorem \ref{TCL} implies that

 The construction of $L_d$ follows along the same lines, by choosing fields as in the second part of Corollary \ref{Corps}.
 In that case, the mean is positive because there is no real zero of $s \mapsto L(s, \psi, L_d/\Q)$, so $\delta(K_d/\Q, C_1, C_{-1}) > \frac{1}{2}$, and the estimates are the same. \end{demo}